our Community

 Our very own brand of Cape Barren Island music is being carried on by community members such as Uncle Dougie Mansell and Merinda Sainty.

-The words for Dewanyne Everettsmith’s Milaythina were written by Aboriginal community members and released on Dewayne’s Surrender album as the first commercially available song in palawa kani. milaythina means Country, land or native place.
+The words for Dewanyne Everettsmith’s Melaythina were written by Aboriginal community members and released on Dewayne’s Surrender album as the first commercially available song in palawa kani.
+Milaythina means Country, land or native place.

 DENNI is an advocate for social change and her music a vehicle for truth telling.
 She is passionate about her people, her culture, music and performance.